ScreenPyHQ/screenpy/docs/topics/actors.rst

 Actors are the do-ers in the screenplay.
 Actors set the scene,
 perform their hearts out,
-and then make dramatic assertions.
+and then make their exit.

-Taking my tongue out of my cheek, actors represent the users of your application.
+Taking my tongue out of my cheek,
+Actors represent the users of your application.
-Screenplay Pattern places the focus on what your users want to do, so actors are the drivers of your test cases.
+Screenplay Pattern places the focus on what your users want to do, so Actors are the drivers of your test cases.

 In ScreenPy specifically,
-Actors are custodians for their abilities.
+Actors are custodians for their Abilities.
-They hold on to instantiated abilities, use them to perform actions, and clean up when they're done.
+They hold on to instantiated Abilities, use them to perform Actions, and clean up when they're done.

 Using Actors
 ------------

-To instantiate a new actor,
+To instantiate a new Actor,
 give it a name::

     from screenpy.actor import Actor, AnActor